aryadaroui/csulb-master-thesis-class/intro to latex.md

 The `{ l | c r}` shows that you have three columns, the left with `l`eft aligned text, the center with `c`entered text, and the right with `r`ight aligned text.
 The `|` places a vertical line between the columns.
 The `&` delimits each cell in a row,  the `\\` shows where the row ends, and the `\hline` adds a horizontal line between rows..

-A more comprehensive review is provided by [Overleaf](https://www.overleaf.com/learn/latex/Tables)

 ### Bibliography and citations

 Bibliographies are one of TeX's strongest points.
 LaTeX links to a file where you save the known information for your bibliography.
 You can adjust the formatting of the bibliography the fly using the `\bibliographystyle{}` command.